AthriB/Elinvar_Automation_FrontEnd/README.md

 The framework has the capability to automatically capture screenshot on failure and video recording of the executed tests will be saved.
 This has a test to execute an api to set up a test data prior to the execution of the tests

-It majorly has 3 folders Integration, Plugin, Support
+It majorly has 4 folders Integration, Plugin, Support, Fixtures **Fixtures**
+Can be used as a centralized location to maintain the test data, or the default values like URLs.

 **Integration**
 This folder has all the Feature files.